doodlewind/repeater/README.md

 * Build a "static" demo page for test, so that you can always get same render result with same inputs.
 * If multi test cases requires multi setup ways, you can simply identify them in demo page's URL and do the automation. **Don't Repeat Yourself.**
 * Use small browser window for screenshot.
 Smaller window size leads to significantly smaller screenshot size, and more sensitive image diff.
+* Use similar OS environment for testing.
+Render results among operating systems can vary, say text.
+* Add `./repeater` to `.gitignore`.

 ## Caveats